idleberg/vite-plugin-devcert/README.md

 ## Installation

-On NodeJS or Bun you can install from npm
+On NodeJS or Bun, install the plugin and its peer dependencies from npm:

 ```shell
 npm install @idleberg/vite-plugin-devcert @expo/devcert
 ```

-On Deno you can install using JSR
+On Deno you will likely want to use JSR:

 ```shell
 deno add jsr:@idleberg/vite-plugin-devcert npm:@expo/devcert